PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-08 12:45:10
+Last updated: 2024-04-08 12:45:44
-Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
-Everything is connected - The Stranger
+Random Quote: You are not the guy.
+You're not capable of being the guy.
+I had a guy but now I don't.
+You are not the guy. - Mike Ehrmantraut